Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

 Here are the main choices:

+- __client__:
-- __client__: a single file to initialize the Redux-store, the router and hydrate our React application
+  - `root`: a single file to initialize the Redux-store, the router and hydrate our React application
 - __server__
   - `root`: initializing our Koa app & the routing
   - `public`: all our compiled JS/CSS + some assets